Aupamanyava: Vamsa Brahmana

-Among the entire lists of ancient Vedic teachers of the Satapatha Brahmana as well as the Vamsa Brahmana, Kamboja Aupamanyava appears as the first "Aupamanyava"' (i.e. son or descendant of Upamanyu).
+In all the lists of ancient Vedic teachers in the Satapatha Brahmana as well as the Vamsa Brahmana, Kamboja Aupamanyava appears as the first "Aupamanyava"' (i.e. son or descendant of Upamanyu).
 This Kamboja Aupamanyava was the guru of Anadaja Chandhanayana who in turn was the guru of Bhanumant Aupamanyava.
 Bhanumant Aupamanyava had instructed Urjayant Aupamanyava.
 Vedic teachers Bhanumanta Aupamanyava and Urjayant Aupamanyava of the Vamsa Brahmana list were probably the son and grandson of Kamboja Aupamanyava.

 Aupamanyava/Upamanyu Gotra

-Upamanyu also is one of the gotras of Hindu brahmins.
-The people with Upamanyu gotra live in far western part of Nepal and eastern Parts of Jammu & Kashmir.
-They are basically present just below the Mount Kailash as they pray to Lord Shiva only.
-However, according to Dr D. C. Sircar, Upamanyu gotra is not found in early Sanskrit literature and it is difficult to determine at this time whether it is a mistake for Aupamanyava gotra.
+Upamanyu also is one of the gotras of Hindu Brahmins.
+The people with Upamanyu gotra live in the far western part of Nepal and the eastern Parts of Jammu & Kashmir.
+They are thus concentrated at the foothills of Mount Kailash which enables them to easily pray to Lord Shiva.
+However, according to Dr D. C. Sircar, the Upamanyu gotra is not found in early Sanskrit literature and it is difficult to determine at this time whether it is being confused for what actually is the Aupamanyava gotra.